-Penis Discharge: Causes, Symptoms and Treatment
+Penis or Penile Discharge: Causes and Treatment

 The average penis discharges are pre-ejaculation and ejaculation, which occur with sexual arousal and sexual activity.
 Smegma, which is often seen in uncircumcised men who have an intact penile foreskin, is also a regular occurrence.